What Are the Rules for Working on Energized Electrical Equipment?

 Step 3: Personal Protective Equipment (PPE)

-- Arc-rated face shield and safety glasses.
+- Arc‑rated face protection (face shield or hood) and safety glasses.

 Step 4: Insulated Tools and Equipment